 format including online instruction, classroom instruction and clinical

 $1675 (includes books/materials) and is paid in two payments.
 This is a

 noncredit course and is not eligible for Federal Financial Aid.
-There is also a
+Additional costs

 include a background check, urine drug test and immunizations to meet clinical